Safe, Comfortable Tooth Extractions at Our Worthington Office

-Dr. Huelsman may recommend that a tooth be extracted for many different reasons.
+Dr. Huelsman’s goal is to help you maintain a healthy smile but in some cases having a tooth extraction in Worthington, Ohio, become necessary for many different reasons.
 Sometimes teeth are removed because they are extremely decayed, while others might have severe periodontal disease or be damaged beyond repair.
 Extractions can cause problems linked to your jaw joint, your chewing ability and shifting teeth.
 To prevent this, Dr. Huelsman will often suggest alternative treatments such as a bridge or dental implant.

 Post-Operative Advice Following Extractions: